🏠 Serving Indiana Statewide · Northwest Indiana · Indianapolis · Fort Wayne · South Bend

 What Makes Medicare in Indiana Different

 Indiana is a Supplement-friendly state with competitive Medigap markets in most counties.
-The new Birthday Rule makes it even more attractive for people who want the predictability and doctor freedom that comes with Original Medicare plus a Supplement.
+The Birthday Rule makes it even more attractive for people who want the predictability and doctor freedom that comes with Original Medicare plus a Supplement.

 Indiana also has a significant population of snowbirds who split time between Indiana and Florida.
 For that group, plan choice is especially important — an HMO tied to an Indiana network won’t cover you for routine care in Florida.